By

 4 Min Read

-Alongside other Layer 2 scalability solutions like rollups and Plasma, sidechains attempt to enhance transactions’ efficiency, speed and boost the mainnet’s security.
-Although they are often thrown together with other Layer 2 solutions, sidechains actually differ from the rest.
-They rely on independent security and consensus protocols, like Proof-of-Stake, empowering them to provide more functionalities.
+Alongside other Layer 2 scalability solutions like rollups and Plasma, sidechains require infrastructure to function and are a key solution to blockchain scalability.
+They attempt to enhance transaction efficiency, speed, and boost the mainnet’s security.
+Although they are often grouped with other Layer 2 solutions, sidechains actually differ from the rest.
+They rely on independent security and consensus protocols, like Proof-of-Stake, empowering these independent blockchains to provide more functionalities.

-Because they use their own validators and consensus mechanisms, they do not have to cede sovereignty to the mainnet.
+Because they use their own consensus mechanism, sidechains can operate independently from the mainnet and may utilize different consensus mechanisms to enhance security, performance, or functionality.
 Importantly, this sovereignty also means that if security breaches occur on a sidechain, they will not compromise mainnet security.

 Communication between these chains and the mainchain is facilitated via two key components - two-way pegs and federations.